FTcode/Pushy/docs/commands.md

  - `w` - Mirror the stack (reflect it around the central item).
  - `d` - Pop an integer, `n`, then make copies of the last `n` items on stack.
  - `C` - Pop an item, and copy the item before that many times.
- - `u` - Make the stack an set of itself - removing all duplicate items.
+ - `u` - Make the stack a set of itself - removing all duplicate items.
 Then sort it ascendingly.
  - `g` - Sort the stack in ascending order.
  - `G` - Sort the stack in descending order.